 Which vehicle is right for an investor?

 Typically, the best way for an investor to choose an investment is to use their own goals, financial situation, risk tolerance, and investment timeline to create a strategy.
 Using that perspective may help to identify appropriate investment vehicles.
 Consider the following types of investors and their varied objectives.

 Fidelity believes in taking a long-term view of investing.
 But some people choose to be more active, accepting the risk and costs of buying and selling securities more frequently.
-If you prefer to manage your own accounts and want the flexibility to trade during market hours to implement your preferred investment strategies, ETFs can offer the flexibility to meet your needs.
+If you prefer to manage your own accounts and want to trade during market hours to implement your preferred investment strategies, ETFs can offer the flexibility to meet your needs.
 Similar to stocks and other types of investments, ETFs can be traded throughout the trading day and on margin.
 Investors also have the ability to set limit orders and sell short.
 Most open-ended mutual funds can only be purchased at their closing prices, or NAVs.
-ETFs offer daily holdings transparency, allowing investors to review holdings and monitor portfolio risk exposures more frequently than with traditional open-ended mutual funds.
+ETFs offer transparency, allowing investors to review holdings daily and monitor portfolio risk exposures more frequently than with traditional open-ended mutual funds.

-In this example, ETFs may satisfy the investor's need for more trading flexibility and holdings transparency.
+For the active investor, ETFs may may satisfy the investor's need for more trading flexibility and holdings transparency.

-In this example, a traditional open-ended mutual fund could be an investor’s preferred option due to low transaction costs and automatic investing options.
+For the long-term investor, a traditional open-ended mutual fund could be an investor’s preferred option due to low transaction costs and automatic investing options.

 Investors in a high tax bracket

-While mutual funds and ETFs are different, both can offer exposure to a diversified basket of securities and can be good vehicles to help meet investor objectives.
-What is important is for investors to pick the best choice for their specific investing needs, whether an ETF, an open-ended mutual fund, or a combination of both.
+While mutual funds and ETFs are different, both can offer exposure to a diversified basket of securities, and can be good vehicles to help meet investor objectives.
+It is important for investors to pick the best choice for their specific investing needs, whether an ETF, an open-ended mutual fund, or a combination of both.

 Here are some points to consider when weighing vehicle options:

-- Is the ability to execute fund trades at prevailing prices throughout the trading day important?
+- Trading Is it important to be able to execute fund trades at prevailing prices throughout the trading day?
 Consider ETFs.

-- Is there a preference for trading a fund at NAV without paying a load and avoiding the potential of paying a premium at purchase (discount at sale)?
-Consider no-load mutual funds.
+- Transaction costs Would you prefer trading a fund at NAV without paying a load, and avoiding the potential of paying a premium at purchase (discount at sale)?
+Consider ETFs or no-load mutual funds.

-- Is the flexibility of trading on margin important?
+- Margin Do you like the flexibility of trading on margin?
 Consider ETFs.4

-- Is dollar cost averaging part of your investment strategy?
-Consider the automated savings features of mutual funds.
+- Automatic saving Does your investment strategy include dollar-cost averaging?
+Consider the automated savings features of mutual funds in brokerage accounts.

-- Is it important to know a fund’s holdings each day?
-Consider ETFs.
+- Transparency Do you want to know a fund’s holdings each day?
+Consider ETFs that offer holdings transparency.

-- Make sure to consider all costs and expenses related to any investment vehicle.
+- Cost Make sure to consider all costs and expenses related to any investment vehicle.

-- Do the benefits of both ETFs and mutual funds have the potential to help meet investment goals?
+- Diversification Do the benefits of both ETFs and mutual funds have the potential to help meet investment goals?
 Consider building a portfolio incorporating both types of vehicles, including other types of investments, to gain exposure to different asset classes.